tobiscode/disstans/docsrc/tutorials/tutorial_2.rst

     >>> net[stat_name] = stat

 .. note::
-    Note that the stations internal name :attr:`~geonat.station.Station.name` does not have to match the network's name of that station in :class:`~geonat.network.Network.stations`, but it avoids confusion.
+    Note that the stations internal name :attr:`~disstans.station.Station.name` does not have to match the network's name of that station in :class:`~disstans.network.Network.stations`, but it avoids confusion.

     ``net[stat_name] = synth_stat`` is equivalent to
     ``net.add_station(stat_name, synth_stat)``.